acelg/RawLineEdit/docs/usage.md

 ---

 ## General Usage
-Toggle the current view to a "RawLineEdit" view via the command palette command `Raw Line Edit: Toggle` (you can setup your own keybinding or add it to your context menu if you choose).
+Toggle the current view to a "RawLineEdit" view via the command palette command `Raw Line Edit: Toggle`.
+You can setup your own keybinding for the command `toggle_raw_line_edit` or add the command to your context menu if you choose.

 Using the <kbd>Enter</kbd> key you can change Windows style line endings to Unix or use <kbd>Shift</kbd> + <kbd>Enter</kbd> to do the opposite.
 Select multiple lines to change more than one line.